chromium/chromium/docs/how_cc_works.md

 They also handle security concerns (e.g. [TOCTOU](https://en.wikipedia.org/wiki/Time_of_check_to_time_of_use) issues serializing out of shared memory that a malicious renderer could be manipulating as it is read by the gpu process) that Skia does not want to think about.

 PaintRecord (aka PaintOpBuffer) is the SkPicture equivalent that stores a number of PaintOps.
-A PaintRecord can either be rasterized by a raster buffer provider into a bitmap or a gpu texture (when using software or gpu raster), or it can be serialized (when using oop raster).
+A PaintRecord can either be rasterized by a raster buffer provider into a bitmap (when using software raster) or it can be serialized (when using gpu raster).

 PaintCanvas is the abstract class to record paint commands.
 It can be backed by either a SkiaPaintCanvas (to go from paint ops to SkCanvas) or a PaintRecordCanvas (to turn paint ops into a recorded PaintRecord).